On the security relevance of weights in deep learning

 With that, we get the variance of $h_i$:

 As we assume $n$ to be large enough for our approximations to be reasonable, we can apply the central limit theorem that tells us that $h_i$ will approximately follow a normal distribution $\mathcal{N}(\mu_{h,i}, \sigma_{h,i}^2)$.
-Because of this, \eqref{eq:muh} and \eqref{eq:sigmah} completely determine the distribution of $h_i$ and the probability for $h_i$ to be smaller than or equal to zero is readily estimated as
+Because of this, equation~\ref{eq:muh} and equation~\ref{eq:sigmah} completely determine the distribution of $h_i$ and the probability for $h_i$ to be smaller than or equal to zero is readily estimated as

-For normally distributed weights, \eqref{eq:muh} and \eqref{eq:sigmah} can be calculated on the basis of our previous results for the statistics of $\mat A$, given in \eqref{eq:mua} and \eqref{eq:sigmaa}.
+For normally distributed weights, equation~\ref{eq:muh} and equation~\ref{eq:sigmah} can be calculated on the basis of our previous results for the statistics of $\mat A$, given in equation~\ref{eq:mua} and equation~\ref{eq:sigmaa}.
 Under our assumptions, the row index $i$ matters only in so far that it either belongs to the (hopefully) deactivated neurons or to the other block.
 We find that $\nicefrac{ \mu_{h,S}} { \sigma_{h,S}}$ equals